 Debussy Sheet Music

-Claude Debussy was a French composer.
+Claude Debussy was a French composer born on 22 August 1862.
 He was one of the most influential composers of the late nineteenth and early twentieth century.

-- He started playing the piano at the age of seven and it was obvious by the age of nine that he had a gift.
+- Debussy started playing the piano at the age of seven and it was obvious by the age of nine that he had a gift.

 - Many composers come from musical backgrounds however his mother was a seamstress and his father owned a china shop.

-- He is often referred to as a Symbolist and Impressionist composer however Achille-Claude strongly disagreed with this.
+- He is often referred to as a Symbolist and Impressionist composer however he strongly disagreed with this.

-- He won the prestigious Prix de Rome which entailed a four-year residency at the Académie de France in Rome at Villa Medici.
+- In 1884 Debussy won the prestigious Prix de Rome which entailed a four-year residency at the Académie de France in Rome at Villa Medici.
 He was very unhappy there and at times was unable to compose.